 - 1. Applications must be submitted by an organization with an EIN/Tax ID.
 Both nonprofit and for-profit organizations are welcome to apply. - 2.
 Projects must directly impact the Future State Measures of the Regional Health Improvement Plan specified above. - 3.
-Projects must take place within Central Oregon: - o Crook, Deschutes, and Jefferson Counties - Northern Klamath County, limited to: - Gilchrist, Chemult, Crescent, and Crescent Lake Junction - The Confederated Tribes of Warm Springs, - o Klamath Modoc Yahooskin Tribe - Cow Creek Band of Umpqua Tribe of Indians - 4.
-Projects partnering with tribes may be required to submit a memorandum of understanding (MOU).

-- 5. Projects involving prioritized populations should be culturally and linguistically responsive. - 6.
-Project must have an education, training, or awareness component.
+Projects must take place within Central Oregon: - o Crook, Deschutes, and Jefferson Counties - Northern Klamath County, limited to: - Gilchrist, Chemult, Crescent, and Crescent Lake Junction, Beaver Marsh - The Confederated Tribes of Warm Springs, - Klamath Modoc Yahooskin Tribe - O Cow Creek Band of Umpqua Tribe of Indians - 4.
+Projects partnering with tribes will be required to submit a Memorandum of Understanding (MOU) or a Letter of Support (LOS). - 5.
+Projects involving prioritized populations should be culturally and linguistically responsive. - 6.
+Project must have an education, training, or awareness component. - 7.
+Applicant must include the following in their application submission: - a.
+Letters of Support - b.
+Memorandums of Understanding, as applicable to the project - c.
+A statement and evidence of financial stability. (for example documented use of a gap-approved accounting control, internal financial system control methods, and/or an annual operating budget)

-7. Applicant must: